Do you think data science should be agile?

 - Communicate its benefits.

 - Design (or select) an Agile collaboration framework that works for your specific circumstances.
+Read the following section of this post to review three common frameworks you can use.

 - Implement this framework.
 Consider which elements are easiest or most important to implement and start the transition there.

-Recommended Agile Methodologies for Data Science
+Recommended Agile Approaches for Data Science

 Scrum is the most common software collaboration framework – So much so that many practitioners falsely equate Scrum as Agile.